emanmks/widget-basket/README.md

   We can improve to add MySqlDataProvider or PostgresDataProvider to implement persistence.
 - Generic Delivery Cost calculation.
   We can dynamically configure the delivery cost and applying new delivery cost values will not require a new commit.
+- Dynamically configure and apply a new Offer.
+Limitation: Existing WidgetBasket only supports single offer.

 ## How to use